Beverly majored in psychology and health science and has a strong interest in improving the mental, spiritual, and physical lives of others.

 Most of us have felt like we have a mental disorder at some point in time.
 If you have ever lost your temper and yelled at a friend, taken over a project because you thought you could do it better and did not care about the feelings of those who might get hurt until after they were hurt, you may understand better what it is like to "go off the deep end".
 The difference between doing something wrong and regretting it and doing something wrong and being proud of it, determines which is a character flaw and temporary failure to do the right thing and having a psychological disorder.

-Rather than fear or hate the new president, instead encourage him to seek help and encourage others not to support his narcissism as good, but to encourage him to seek therapy.
+Rather than fear or hate for Trump, instead, encourage him to seek help.
+Encourage others not to support his narcissism as good, but to encourage him to seek therapy.
 Self-importance is something we all seek to some degree, but if we gain it by destroying others and see them as beneath us rather than having equal importance then we are not great leaders, we are broken people who need fixing for our sake and the sake of the nation.

 What do you think?
 Is Trump a narcissist?
 Does he have a disorder?
-Do you approve of how he is doing things or do you think there is a kinder more gentler way to approach the world's problems while still sticking to strong convictions?
+Do you approve of how he is doing things or do you think there is a kinder, gentler way to approach the world's problems while still sticking to strong convictions?